thorn0/azure-devops-docs/docs/repos/git/ignore-files.md

 Not every file created or updated in your code should be committed to Git.
 Temporary files from your development environment, test outputs, and logs are all examples of files that you create but aren't part of your codebase.
-Customize which files Git tracks through the *gitignore* feature.
+Customize which files Git tracks through the _gitignore_ feature.

 In this tutorial you learn how to:

 > [!div class="checklist"]
+>
-> * Use gitignore to prevent tracking of files
+> - Use gitignore to prevent tracking of files
-> * Ignore files only on your system
+> - Ignore files only on your system
-> * Ignore files across all repos on your system
+> - Ignore files across all repos on your system
-> * Ignore changes to committed files
+> - Ignore changes to committed files

 ## Use gitignore to prevent tracking of files

-Create a *.gitignore* file in your Git repo to prevent Git from staging unwanted files.
+Create a _.gitignore_ file in your Git repo to prevent Git from staging unwanted files.
-Share *.gitignore* in the default branch in your repo.
+Share _.gitignore_ in the default branch in your repo.
 You and your team can update the file to change which types of files to ignore.

 ### Create a .gitignore

 # [Visual Studio](#tab/visual-studio)

-Visual Studio automatically creates a *.gitignore* file in your repo when you [create new repo for your project](creatingrepo.md).
+Visual Studio automatically creates a _.gitignore_ file in your repo when you [create new repo for your project](creatingrepo.md).

 # [Command Line](#tab/command-line)

-Download a [template](https://github.com/github/gitignore) *.gitignore* file for your project type and customize it to meet your needs.
+Download a [template](https://github.com/github/gitignore) _.gitignore_ file for your project type and customize it to meet your needs.
-If your project doesn't fit a template, you can create an empty *.gitignore* from the command line.
+If your project doesn't fit a template, you can create an empty _.gitignore_ from the command line.
 Go to your Git repo and run one of the following commands, using your repository information:

 ### Windows